Study on the accidental background of the JSNS$^2$ experiment: Setup

 \section{Setup}

-The \JSNS experiment performed data taking with a single detector from 2021.
-Except for the beam maintenance period, which corresponds to a few months in summer typically, the data have been accumulated.
-The proton beam power have been increased from 600 to 840~kW from 2021 to 2023.
-There have been a one-day beam-off period per one week due to facility maintenance even during the beam period, and thus we obtained beam-off data at that time.
+The \JSNS experiment has been taking data with a single detector since 2021.
+Except for the beam maintenance period, which typically corresponds to a few months over the summer, the data has been accumulated continuously.
+The proton beam power has been increased from 600~kW in 2021 to 840~kW in 2023.
+There is usually a one-day facility maintenance per week and we continue to take data during that time to acquire beam-off data.
 The integrated number of proton-on-target (POT) collected was $2.94 \times 10^{22}$, corresponding to less than $\sim$28.0\% of the required POT of the \JSNS experiment.

-To understand the rate and properties of the accidental background, the dedicated calibration data were taken.
-The accelerator scheduled timing was used for the trigger~\cite{cite:daq, cite:detector}, and the 125 $\mu$s time window for FADC is opened with no energy bias.
+To understand the rate and properties of the accidental background, dedicated calibration data were taken.
+The accelerator-driven timing signal was used for the trigger~\cite{cite:daq, cite:detector}, which caused a 125~$\mu$s time window for data acquisition system (FADC) to be opened, with no energy bias.
 The total available number of spills is 2.46 $\times 10^{6}$, therefore the expected number of IBD signal events from this calibration run is estimated to be much less than 1~\cite{cite:TDR}.
-Therefore, all observed events are likely background.
+Thus, all observed events are likely to be background.